Comeback Heat do it again, rally past Celtics for 2-0 lead

 LAKE BUENA VISTA, Fla.
+(AP) — Down by 14 in Game 1, the Miami Heat found a way.

+Down by 17 in Game 2, they did it again Thursday night.
+And after making the Boston Celtics lose another big lead on the court — as well as their cool in the postgame locker room — the unheralded Heat are two wins away from the NBA Finals.

-(AP) — Goran Dragic scored 25 points, Bam Adebayo led a big third-quarter rally to finish with 21, and the Miami Heat pulled off another comeback to beat the Boston Celtics 106-101 and take a 2-0 lead in the Eastern Conference finals Thursday night.
+Goran Dragic scored 25 points, Bam Adebayo led a big third-quarter rally to finish with 21, and the Heat pulled off another comeback to beat the Celtics 106-101 and take a 2-0 lead in the Eastern Conference finals.

+“We got grit,” Adebayo said.
+“That’s about all I can tell you.
+We got grit, man.”

 Duncan Robinson scored 18 points, Jimmy Butler had 14, Jae Crowder 12 and Tyler Herro 11.
 The Heat were down by 17 in the second quarter and trailed by 13 at halftime.